 As the THTIG newsletter column grows, we would like to develop our editorial staff.
 Currently, we are looking for volunteers to serve as assistant newsletter editors overseeing important departments for this newsletter column.
 The three departments that we are building are: essays, news, and book/film reviews.
 If you have are interested learning more about these editorial opportunities, please contact Lawrence Ramirez (firstname.lastname@example.org).

 For upcoming newsletters, we are accepting abstracts for short essays (1000-2500 words) to be published in this column.
-Submissions must be on a tourism or heritage related topic and can be editorial, on your current research, a description of a personal experience in the field or in the classroom, a review of a recent book or film on tourism, an argument for or against a certain view on a tourism-related matter, etc. Abstracts should be no more than 200 words, and can be submitted to Lawrence Ramirez (firstname.lastname@example.org).
-Submissions are currently being accepted for the August 2021 newsletter.
+We are especially interested in submissions that relate to changes or adjustments in response to the COVID-19 pandemic.
+However, we are interested in other tourism or heritage related topics as well.
+Submissions maybe editorials, accounts of personal experiences in the field or in the classroom, reviews of a recent book or film on tourism, arguments for or against a certain view on a tourism-related matter, etc. Abstracts should be no more than 200 words and may be submitted to Lawrence Ramirez (email@example.com).
+Submissions are currently being accepted for the May 2022 newsletter.
 We look forward to hearing from our members.
 Thank you.